sferencik/SinCity/README.md

 Setting both options to "No" is effectively the same as disabling culprit-finding completely (except that completed builds will still be tagged as per above).

+#### Parameters: tell each culprit-finding build what it's investigating

+You can tell each triggered culprit-finding build what failures it is "investigating."
+This is passed down in the form of two build parameters, one for each kind of failure described above (high-level build problems, individual test failures).
+Enable this feature by checking the respective checkboxes.

+This can be useful to help your build focus on the failures.
+For example, your build may be able to run the failed tests first.
+Or to run *only* the failed tests.
+To find what the failures are, the build configuration must do its own parsing of the two JSON-string parameters.

 ## Future improvements

 * binary search - maybe